 - Kernels can be somewhat tough or crunchy.

 - Does not germinate well in cold, wet soil.
 Plant after soil temperatures exceed 65° F and be sure there is adequate soil moisture.
 Adjust planting depth for soil conditions and soil type.
 Seed of the "sh2" type is light-weight, wrinkled, and fragile and should be handled gently to prevent damage.

 These include synergistic or improved supersweets such as Sweet Breed and Sweet Genes.
 These varieties have combinations of su, se, se+, or sh2 genes.
 Synergistic varieties having the sh2 gene may be grown with other "Super Sweet" varieties, but must be isolated from "se" and "su" types to achieve best quality.

 Augmented Shrunken sweet corns are a new type of shrunken corn types.
 They contain the "sh2" gene, but kernels of augmented shrunken are more tender, like "se" varieties.
 Augmented shrunken varieties should be hand harvested because their tender kernels will likely be damaged by machine picking.
 These varieties need to be isolated from normal, "se" and synergistic hybrids.
 Additionally, they have the same seed vigor problems as supersweet varieties and should only be planted under optimal conditions.

-MiraiTM sweet corn varieties carry 2 copies of all 3 sweet corn genes: su, se and sh2.
+MiraiTM sweet corn varieties carry two copies of all three sweet corn genes: su, se and sh2.
 They have all tender supersweet kernels and, like the augmented shrunken varieties, need to be hand-harvested.
 Mirai varieties also need optimal soil conditions for seedling establishment.
 Mirai types do not require isolation to avoid starchy kernels, but isolation from other sweet corn types will assure best quality.